A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

-\section{\newnew{Non-invariant} Chaplygin systems}
+\section{Non-invariant Chaplygin systems}

-In this section we shall apply Proposition \ref{prop:two_var_prob} to solve the comparison problems \eqref{main_question_1} and \eqref{main_question_2} for a particular class of systems with linear constraints, namely for \newnew{(non-invariant)} Chaplygin systems.
-In particular we will be able to recover (and generalize) many previous results from \cite{Crampin_Mestdag_2010,Favretti_1998,Fernandez_Bloch_2008}.
-To demonstrate the power of our approach we shall omit the usual assumptions of the $G$-invariance of both: the constraints distribution and the Lagrangian.
+In this section we shall apply Proposition~\ref{prop:two_var_prob} to solve the comparison problems \eqref{main_question_1} and \eqref{main_question_2} for a particular class of systems with linear constraints, namely for (non-invariant) Chaplygin systems.
+In particular, we will be able to recover (and generalize) some results from \cite{Crampin_Mestdag_2010,Favretti_1998,Fernandez_Bloch_2008}.
+To demonstrate the usefulness of our approach we shall omit the usual assumptions of the $G$-invariance of both: the constraints distribution and the Lagrangian.